All About The Vattayi Waterfalls: Chasing Adventures At These Cascading Streams

 Providing excellent trekking options around the Vattayi Waterfalls region; the Vattayi-Pothundi trail is a well-liked one.
 Before descending the three-tiered waterfall, this difficult trek winds across deep woodlands and offers picturesque views.
 Trekkers can relax in the calm Western Ghats ‘ native flora and fauna.
 Both hiking connoisseurs and environment lovers will find the trip to be fulfilling since it presents the ideal fusion of action and natural beauty.

-Suggested Read: Hill Stations In Wayanad
+Suggested Read: Trekking In Munnar

 2. Swimming